How Prefect Works

 Key Components

-- TaskEngine (class): Executes individual tasks with retry logic, result caching, and failure handling
+- TaskRunner (executor): Executes individual tasks with retry logic, caching, and result persistence

-- PrefectClient (class): HTTP client for communicating with Prefect server API endpoints
+- PrefectClient (gateway): HTTP client for communicating with Prefect server API, handles authentication and retries

 Who Should Read This